amjiddader/activityPub-relay/.github/ISSUE_TEMPLATE/add-new-relay.md

 ---
 name: Add new relay
 about: Add your relay name here.
-title: NEW RELAY
+title: Your Relay Name
 labels: ''
 assignees: ''

 ---

-Your name
+Your name:
-Relay Software Used
+Relay Software Used:
-Your instance if any
+Your instance if any:
-Supported ActivityPub
+Supported ActivityPub :
-Relay main URL
+Relay main URL:
 Active instances on your relay.
-Server info ( CPU , LOCATION)
+Server info:
-Server Provider.
+Server Provider.: